RahulVysyaraju/Amazon-Sales-BI/README.md

 ### 1. Data Modeling (Star Schema)
 To ensure optimal performance and accurate filtering, I implemented a **Star Schema**.
 This model connects a central **Sales Fact Table** to multiple **Dimension Tables** (Product, Customer, Geography, and a custom Calendar table).
 Proving a structured data model is key to efficient Power BI reports.

-[Image of a star schema for e-commerce data model showing Fact and Dimension tables]

 ![Data Model](Data-Model.png)